 That Supreme Court’s decision, which came in the case Bristol-Myers Squibb v.
 Superior Court of California, made clear that out-of-state plaintiffs can’t sue companies in states where the defendants aren’t considered to be “at home,” or haven’t conducted business directly linked to the claimed injury.

 That ruling is not likely to factor into Ebaugh, as plaintiff Ella Ebaugh is a Pennsylvania resident, according to court papers.

 According to Ebaugh’s pretrial memo, she is in her 50s and was diagnosed with urinary incontinence in 2005.
 In 2007, she had TVT-Secur mesh installed, but, after she reported that it did not provide any relief, a second device was implanted about two months later.
 According to the memo, over the following few years, that device eroded through her urethra on three occasions, requiring three revision surgeries between 2011 and 2016.

 Ebaugh contended that the company failed to tell patients and physicians about the risks associated with the products, and withheld information about the complications from the medical community.

-Baldwin told The Legal on Thursday afternoon that she thought J&J’s internal emails were particularly persuasive to jury members.
+Baldwin said in an interview on Thursday afternoon that she thought J&J’s internal emails were particularly persuasive to jury members.

 “It showed there were many attempts to manipulate the literature … and they continued to sell them knowing this information,” she said.
 “They made the case almost indefensible.”